mashpie/i18n-node/README.md

 	var express = require('express'),
 	    i18n = require("i18n");

-now you are ready to use a global `i18n.__('Hello')`. **Global** assumes you share a common state of localizsation in any time and any part of your app.
+now you are ready to use a global `i18n.__('Hello')`. **Global** assumes you share a common state of localization in any time and any part of your app.
 This is usually fine in cli-style scripts.
 When serving responses to http requests you'll need to make sure that scope is __NOT__ shared globally but attached to your request object.

 ## Configure